technical

 ducatitech.com

-I started the pages on this website in 1995 because I realized from the beginning there is not a lot of helpful info available about Ducati motorcycles, either on the Net or at dealers.
-This site started life as a single page eight years ago containing only 2 pictures of my 900SS that I was so proud of!
-My main goal with my ducatitech website is to help people learn about their Ducati by sharing my experiences pertaining to maintence and what I have learned about many different aftermarket parts.
-Most of the parts described on this site can be bought from me via California Cycleworks, my on-line aftermarket parts business.
+I started the pages on this website in 1995 because I realized from the beginning there is not a lot of helpful info available about Ducati motorcycles, neither on the Net nor at dealers.
+This site started life as a single page eight years ago containing only 2 pictures of my 900SS that I was *so* proud of!
+That was when you could go to yahoo and add entries...
+I created the Ducati motorcycles section and then added my first Ducati-related page on the net to a search engine.

 Thank you! to those who've emailed!
 It's nice to hear that there are so many of us who appreciate Ducati motorcycles.